rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 ## Create a `config.toml`

-To start, run `./x.py setup`.
+To start, run `./x.py setup` and select the `compiler` defaults.
 This will do some initialization and create a `config.toml` for you with reasonable defaults.
+If you use a different default (which you'll likely want to do if you want to contribute to an area of rust other than the compiler, such as rustdoc), make sure to read information about that default (located in `src/bootstrap/defaults`) as the build process may be different for other defaults.

 Alternatively, you can write `config.toml` by hand.
 See `config.example.toml` for all the available settings and explanations of them.
 See `src/bootstrap/defaults` for common settings to change.